What Oil Does My Car Take?

 The API rating is another essential aspect of engine oil.
 It reflects the oil's quality and its ability to protect your car's engine.
 An API rating is usually structured in an “API SN” format, where the first letter is either S (petrol engine oil) or C (diesel engine oil) and the second is a rating from A-Z, which progresses in quality as the alphabet goes on.
 Ratings such as API SN or API SM are generally suitable for most modern cars, but always check before you use it.

-There are other classifications which are in use in Australia, however, with some European and Japanese cars instead coming with ACEA (Association des Constructeurs Europeens d’Automobiles), ILSAC (International Lubricant Standardization and Approval Committee) and JASO (Japanese Automotive Standards Organisation) ratings.
+There are other classifications in use in Australia, however, with some European and Japanese cars instead coming with ACEA (Association des Constructeurs Europeens d’Automobiles), ILSAC (International Lubricant Standardization and Approval Committee) and JASO (Japanese Automotive Standards Organisation) ratings.

 Choose between conventional, synthetic or semi-synthetic